How does a metric catalog improve trust in analytics?

 - How many statuses do you need?
 Three is plenty.
 Add "under review" only if you have strict change windows.

 - Where do definitions live?
 In the metric.
-Docs can add context, but the library remains the source of truth.
+Docs can add context, but the catalog remains the source of truth.